 Alex Nalbach is an independent scholar with a Ph.D. in World and European History from the University of Chicago, specializing in the history of global newsgathering in the nineteenth and early twentieth centuries.
 He is currently completing a World History textbook, Discovering the World: Inquiries into the Global Past, an active-learning resource that encourages comparative and connective investigations into environmental and demographic, political and military, economic and technological, cultural and gendered dimensions of the human past.
 Alex draws on decades of theatrical experience, world travel, scholarly research, and classroom teaching to craft dynamic, engaging, and informative lectures for several learning-by-traveling programs.
-He was privileged to have taught with Semester at Sea in Summer 2009, Spring 2012, and Fall 2014, and considers these experiences the most challenging and most rewarding work he has ever done.
+He was privileged to have taught with Semester at Sea in Summer 2009, Spring 2012, Fall 2014, and Spring 2018, and considers these experiences the most challenging and most rewarding work he has ever done.
 He currently resides in Vermont with his husband Marc and their dog Penny.